yondoecommerce/docs/_includes/template-development.md

 ## Liquid Markup ##
-Expertory handles most of the standard liqiuid features including:
+Yondo handles most of the standard liqiuid features including:

 * Extend (layout / master page). eg `{% extends base %}` use the `base.liquid` as the layout/master page.
 * Blocks defined in layout page. eg `{% block content %} Hello World {% endblock %}` fills the *content* block from the layout page.